clockwork-dog/cogs-plugin-google-sheets/README.md

 ## How to use

-###
+### Google Account setup

-- Create a Google Cloud project: https://console.cloud.google.com/apis
+- Create a Google Cloud project, if you haven't already: https://console.cloud.google.com/apis
-- Add a Service Account: https://console.cloud.google.com/iam-admin/serviceaccounts
+- Add a new Service Account to the project: https://console.cloud.google.com/iam-admin/serviceaccounts
 - Add the email address of this Service Account as an `Editor` to the Google Sheet you want to update.
+- Create new API key for the service account by clicking on the email address in the Service Accounts list, then clicking the 'KEYS' -> 'ADD KEY' -> 'Create New Key' and pick the 'JSON' type.
 - Enable the Google Sheet API: https://console.cloud.google.com/marketplace/product/google/sheets.googleapis.com

 ### Install the plugin

 - Download the plugin from [Releases](https://github.com/clockwork-dog/cogs-plugin-google-sheets/releases/latest)
 - Unzip into the `plugins` folder in your COGS project
-- In COGS, open the project and go to `Setup` > `Settings` and enable `Hue Control`
+- In COGS, open the project and go to `Setup` > `Settings` and enable `Google Sheets`
-- Click the `Hue Control` icon that appears on the left
+- Click the `Google Sheets` icon that appears on the left
-- Set your API key and local IP address for your Philips Hue bridge
+- Setup the config for the plugin:
+    - **Service Account JSON**: Copy the entire contents of the JSON key you created earlier into here
+    - **Spreadsheet ID**: Copy the ID of the spreadsheet you want to update here.
+The ID can be found by looking at the URL when editing the spreadsheet.
+The ID is in the URL between `/spreadsheets/d/` and `/edit`
+     - **Tab Name**: The tab name within the spreadsheet that you wish to add rows to.
+In a brand new spreadsheet this is usually "Sheet1"

 You can now use the `Google Sheets: Append Row` action in your behaviours.